kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

 #### Optimized Model

 With Concorde library, Santa's route was optimized to the shortest distance possible.
-This library was developed specifically to solve the Traveling Sales Man problem and can quickly and efficiently solve the best route between locations.
-A matrix of Haversine distances was fed into the model, and this was the result:
+This library was developed specifically to solve the Traveling Sales Man problem and can quickly and efficiently solve the best route between locations:

 <p align="center">
   <img src="/images/route-optimization/optimized-route.png?raw=true"